AviralVashistha/Heart_Disease_Prediction/README.md

 ## Project Features

-- **Feature Selection:** Selection of top features for model building.
 - **Model Building:** Logistic Regression is used as the prediction model.
 - **Web Application:** A Flask-based interface for user input and prediction.